IonicaBizau/gridly/README.md

 ## Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [showalicense.com](http://showalicense.com/)–A site to provide an easy way to show licenses and their human-readable explanations. ([source](https://github.com/IonicaBizau/showalicense.com))

 ## License